 - The deck will replace one that deteriorated prematurely after installation in 2011 - 2012.

 - Total project cost for the design and construction phases is $10.4 million.
 90% of the funds are federal, 10% county.

 - Hamilton Construction was awarded a $6.5 million contract to install the new deck in 2017.

-- The temporary vehicle weight limit of 10 tons on the bridge and the temporary speed limit of 25 miles per hour will be removed after the new deck is installed in fall 2017.
+- The temporary vehicle weight limit of 10 tons on the bridge has been increased to 40 tons now that the new deck is in place.

 Construction work in March 2017 focused on strengthening the lift span, which did not impact traffic.
-Work to replace the lift span deck will close four traffic lanes from April 3 through October 2017.
-A single lane is open in each direction over the river, but the westbound lane is only for traffic exiting I-5 and I-84.
-Several night-time bridge closures are planned this spring but two-way traffic will be maintained on the bridge at other times.
-Westbound access from the eastside will be limited to Interstate 5 north access only.
-Westbound bridge users will need to use a different bridge from the inner eastside, such as the Hawthorne or Burnside.
+Work to replace the lift span deck closed four traffic lanes from April 3 through October 20, 2017.
+Westbound access from the eastside was limited to Interstate 5 north access only.
+Westbound bridge users had to use a different bridge from the inner eastside, such as the Hawthorne or Burnside.

-- The north sidewalk is open to pedestrians.
-The south multi-use path is closed.
+- Both sidewalks are open to pedestrians.
+The south multi-use path is open to bicyclists.

-The bridge will need to close to all vehicle traffic when concrete is poured for the east and west leaves of the lift span.
-Full bridge closures lasting two weeks are planned to begin in mid-July and in early October.
-The closures are needed while the concrete is poured and cures, to avoid cracking the concrete from traffic vibrations.
+The bridge closed to all vehicle traffic when concrete was poured for the east and west leaves of the lift span.
+Full bridge closures lasting two weeks occurred in July and October.
+The closures were needed while the concrete was poured and cured, to avoid cracking the concrete from traffic vibrations.

 Until the project is complete in late October, only one of the two drawbridge leaves can open for river traffic.